Signal Transparency and THD Performance

 The SSA was specifically engineered to avoid two common failure modes of inline signal accessories:

-1. Added distortion — Some inline devices introduce measurable THD due to active components or poor impedance matching.
+1. Added distortion: Some inline devices introduce measurable THD due to active stages or poor impedance matching.

 THD Test Methodology

-Testing was performed using a Quant Asylum QA403 audio analyzer at two signal levels:
+Testing was performed using a high-precision audio analyzer at two signal levels:

-• Low voltage (~12 dBV output) — representative of typical DSP/head unit output levels
+• Low voltage (approximately 4 V RMS) representative of typical DSP or head unit output levels

-• High voltage (~36 dBV output) — representative of high-output PA amplifier or high-voltage DSP signal chains
+• High voltage (approximately 8 V RMS) representative of high-output amplifier or high-voltage DSP signal chains

 Baseline Establishment

-Before inserting the SSA, a direct loopback measurement (QA403 output → QA403 input via RCA cable only) was taken to establish the measurement floor of the test equipment:
+Before inserting the SSA, a direct loopback measurement (analyzer output to analyzer input via RCA cable only) was taken to establish the measurement floor of the test equipment:

 Metric Baseline (no SSA)